 - 1. Public Works continues to manage the Illicit Discharge Detection and Elimination Program.
 The Program, which includes the inspection of all storm drain systems and the review of flood permitted connections, aims to identify and eliminate flows that may contain pollutants from being discharged into the MS4 system and ultimately into beaches and the ocean. - 2.
 Public Works continues to manage, operate, and maintain 19 out of 21 Low Flow Diversions aimed at diverting urban and stormwater runoff from storm drains and outfalls into nearby sewer systems, preventing pollution such as trash and bacteria from being discharged into beaches and the ocean.
 The two Low Flow Diversions that are currently offline (Marie Canyon and Parker Mesa) are scheduled for repair and/or upgrade and are expected to be operational by late 2025. - 3.
-Public Works continues to implement regional, multi-benefit stormwater capture projects aimed at capturing the first flush stormwater and urban runoff for groundwater infiltration, for diversion to sewers for treatment, and/or for onsite treatment and re-use. - Adventure Park Multi-Benefit Stormwater Capture Project, located in the unincorporated community of South Whittier, is scheduled to be completed in spring 2025. - Monteith Park and View Park Green Alley Stormwater Improvements Project, located in the unincorporated community of View Park is scheduled to be completed in November 2024. - Alondra Park Multi-Benefit Stormwater Capture Project, located in the unincorporated community of El Camino Village, is scheduled to be completed in May 2026.
+Public Works continues to implement regional, multi-benefit stormwater capture projects aimed at capturing the first flush stormwater and urban runoff for groundwater infiltration, for diversion to sewers for treatment, and/or for onsite treatment and re-use. - Adventure Park Multi-Benefit Stormwater Capture Project, located in the unincorporated community of South Whittier, is scheduled to be completed in spring 2025. - Monteith Park and View Park Green Alley Stormwater Improvements Project, located in the unincorporated community of View Park is scheduled to be completed in early 2025. - Alondra Park Multi-Benefit Stormwater Capture Project, located in the unincorporated community of El Camino Village, is scheduled to be completed in May 2026.

 Population Outcome: All Los Angeles County residents have access to safe, clean, and reliable water resources.
-Population Indicators Current Value Current Reporting Period Previous Value Previous Reporting Period Percentage of Los Angeles County's annual water demand met through local water supplies 45% Q1 Jul-Sep 2024 45% Q4 Apr-Jun 2024 Number of potable water quality violations for all water agencies 69 Q1 Jul-Sep 2024 49 Q4 Apr-Jun 2024 Number of flood damage incidents and lives lost due to flooding 0 incidents 0 lives lost Q1 Jul-Sep 2024 0 incidents 0 lives lost Q4 Apr-Jun 2024 Number of health advisory warnings and closures for lakes, rivers, and beaches annually in Los Angeles County 62 warnings 2 closures Q1 Jul-Sep 2024 224 warnings 1 closure Q4 Apr-Jun 2024
+Population Indicators Current Value Current Reporting Period Previous Value Previous Reporting Period Percentage of Los Angeles County's annual water demand met through local water supplies 45% Q2 Oct - Dec 2024 45% Q1 Jul-Sep 2024 Number of potable water quality violations for all water agencies 69 Q2 Oct - Dec 2024 69 Q1 Jul-Sep 2024 Number of flood damage incidents and lives lost due to flooding 0 incidents 0 lives lost Q2 Oct - Dec 2024 0 incidents 0 lives lost Q1 Jul-Sep 2024 Number of health advisory warnings and closures for lakes, rivers, and beaches annually in Los Angeles County 59 warnings 0 closures Q2 Oct - Dec 2024 62 warnings 2 closures Q1 Jul-Sep 2024

-Strategy 1: Improve Regional Water Supply Resiliency Performance Measures (July - September 2024) Current Actual Value Previous Value Current Target Value Current Trend Baseline % Change Stormwater capture capacity at Flood Control District-operated facilities for groundwater recharge 108,069 108,074 120,000 AF Ţ 0.004% Increase in annual stormwater capture and recharge due to regional investments (acre feet per year) 2,550 N/A 300,000 1 N/A N/A Cumulative number of approved Safe, Clean Water Program projects and their tributary areas (cumulative total acres) 126 projects 265,000 acres N/A 137 projects 275,000 acres 2 N/A N/A
+Strategy 1: Improve Regional Water Supply Resiliency Performance Measures (October - December 2024) Current Actual Value Previous Value Current Target Value Current Trend Baseline % Change Stormwater capture capacity at Flood Control District-operated facilities for groundwater recharge 108,061 108,069 120,000 AF Ļ 0.007% Increase in annual stormwater capture and recharge due to regional investments (acre feet per year) 21,050 2,550 300,000 ţ 725% Cumulative number of approved Safe, Clean Water Program projects and their tributary areas (cumulative total acres) 137 projects 276,262 acres 126 projects 265,000 acres 137 projects 275,000 acres ţ +9% +4%

-^{1.} Current Target Value based on Board Motion goal of an additional 300,000 AFY of stormwater by 2045.
+1. Current Target Value based on Board Motion goal of an additional 300,000 AFY of stormwater by 2045.

-^{2.} Current Target Value based on proposed FY2024-25 Stormwater Investment Plans from the Safe, Clean Water Program.
+2. Current Target Value based on proposed FY2024-25 Stormwater Investment Plans from the Safe, Clean Water Program.